santhoshi-mirra/InfoCure/README.md

 ## What is InfoCure?

-Health misinformation spreads quickly through WhatsApp groups in developing areas.
+Health misinformation spreads quickly through social media groups in developing areas.
 This can lead to harmful health decisions in communities that have limited access to medical professionals.
 InfoCure helps NGO field workers verify health claims instantly.
 They can then respond with information based on evidence, which is easy to share with their communities.

 **Built for:** GNEC Hackathon 2026 — SDG 3 (Good Health and Well-being)